Should We Celebrate Christmas?

 The people love to follow the traditions of the church, don’t they?

-Some may comment that it is ok to put up a tree and give a load of gifts to each other, but that is not what God said.
+Some people may say, it is ok to put up a tree and give a load of gifts to each other, but that is not what God said.
 Christmas has become commercialized, but this does not mean we cannot have a nice dinner with our family, enjoy each others company and remember Christ.